BehaviorTree/BehaviorTree.CPP/RoadmapDiscussion.md

 SMACH solved this problem using [input and output ports](http://wiki.ros.org/smach/Tutorials/User%20Data) and remapping to connect them.

-In the ROS community we potentially have the same problem with topics, but tools such as __rosinfo__ provides introspection at run-time and name clashing is avoided using remapping.
+In the ROS community, we potentially have the same problem with topics, but tools such as __rosinfo__ provides introspection at run-time and name clashing is avoided using remapping.